 Japan Offers Deal to Win India High Speed Rail Bid

 Japanese authorities said the offer was already made and their Indian counterparts are considering the deal.
-They expect a decision in the next few months.
+They expect a decision within the next few months.

 This project is the biggest infrastructure investment which India has ever considered.
-Because of this, the government is still cautious about the deal.
+As such, the government is still cautious about the deal.

-The feasibility study was just recently completed.
-But with such a sweet deal, there’s no doubt Japan is in the lead to build India high speed rail.
+A feasibility study was just recently completed.
+But with such a sweet deal, there’s no doubt Japan is in the lead to build India’s first high speed rail system.

 Skip the Next Western Recession

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.

 - Foreign Property Ownership in Asia: Your 5 Best Options - 07/12/2017

 - Why the Singapore Dollar is Undervalued - 03/12/2017

 - Investing in ASEAN: Best Move of The Decade? - 30/11/2017